kidwm/node-ssi/README.md

 Server Side Includes for NodeJS

+__Warning:__ I am no longer supporting this project.
+If you are interested in taking over, please get in touch.

 __Note:__ The current version of ssi does all IO synchronously.
 Further development plans include writing methods asynchronously and migrating current methods to conform to Node conventions for synchronous methods.

 ### Supported Instructions